MaximeRombach/focal_plane_calc/SolidworksAutomationTool/README.md

 - [ ] Repeat the "extruded pizza slice" to make a full focol plane

+- [ ] Optionally add a function to determine the orientations of the modules based "sorting the rows"

 ## On the high-level planning

 - [ ] Make GUI to help the user adjust various parameters easily